arhankundu99/System-Design/README.md

 # System-Design
-This repo contains the explanations of some of the mostly asked system design interview questions.
+This repo consists of concepts and problem solving of System Design
-<br></br>
-Most of the content is taken from: https://www.youtube.com/@codeKarle